Waimakarirri Gorge (II) from Mt White to Sheffield

 For overnighting, there are the Hamilton and Walker Huts, which are both visible but not obvious from the river.
 There was little information we could find about these huts, except that they have been receiving a little maintenance from the Jet boating community.
 It may pay to carry camping gear, given the popularity of this stretch of river.
 Campsites are few until you reach the Hamilton Rapids (GR144218), after which there are many options, including sandy beaches.

-Waimakarirri River (I) below the gorge
+Waimakarirri River (I) gorge to Sheffield bridge 13km

 Gauge and weather